-The Data Diplomacy project includes policy research, data policy seminars, and other activities that will run throughout the year.
+The Data Diplomacy project includes policy research, data policy seminars, and other activities.
 These are being organised with the aim of:

 The policy research analyses the opportunities, limitations, challenges, and management of big data in diplomatic institutions and international organisations.
 The main aims of the research project are:

-The policy research is accompanied by two data diplomacy seminars, one in Geneva and one in Helsinki.
-The seminars gather diplomats, data scientists, policy experts, and other professional communities involved in data diplomacy.
-They facilitate cross-professional dialogue and aim to initiate an ongoing process aimed at providing dialogue, training, and awareness-building in data diplomacy.
+The policy research was accompanied by two data diplomacy seminars, one in Geneva and one in Helsinki, and the launch of the data diplomacy report in Geneva.
+The seminars gathered diplomats, data scientists, policy experts, and other professional communities involved in data diplomacy.
+They facilitated cross-professional dialogue and aimed to initiate an ongoing process for providing dialogue, training, and awareness-building in data diplomacy.

 Data Diplomacy: Mapping the Field